mistabe/devcor-study/README.md

 Repo containing all the code and docs I've used to pass the Cisco DEVCOR Exam

+I utilise the Pomodoro Technique for all learning.
+It's critical to manage your energy and not "piss in the wind" as they say with your attention and mental energy.

 Certainly reccommend learning Python before starting the DEV*** certification paths.
 It's certainly helped me to have gone through the PCEP and PCAP certification process before.

 <https://pythoninstitute.org/certification/pcep-certification-entry-level/>